kinkalow/fuseq/README.md

 $ fuseq <genomon_root_dir> <fuseq_root_dir> --fusion-file </your/path/to/fusion/gene/detection/file>
 ```

-By default, all lines in the files are given as input.
+By default, all read lines in a fusion file are given as input.
-If you want to focus only specific lines, use the following option.
+Only certain lines can be treated as input data using the following option.

 ```bash
 # The target is user-specified lines